iCodeSometime/asynchronize/readme.md

 # Asynchronize
 ### The easiest way to make a method asynchronous.

-Ever find yourself writing the same boilerplate for all your asynchronous methods?
+Find yourself writing the same boilerplate for all your asynchronous methods?
 Get dryyyy with asynchronize.

 ## Usage